Loch Kishorn: Topography

 Loch Kishorn is a northern branch of Loch Carron about 1.5 km wide and 4 km long, with a maximum recorded depth of around 92 m.
 It is fed by the river Abhainn Cumhag a' Ghlinne and the River Kishorn which flows from the north and enters through a small estuary.
 To the north and west of the loch is the Applecross peninsula; to the east is a headland that separates it from upper Loch Carron.
 The mouth of the loch is marked by the Garra Islands, the largest of which is Kishorn Island.

 There are several small settlements located in the vicinity of the loch: Sanachan, Tornapress, Courthill, Achintraid, Ardarroch and Rhunasoul.
 It is common to refer to these populated settlements collectively as Kishorn.

-Sanachan is a little inland at the head of the loch.
-It contains a small gift shop, "Patterns of Light", the award-winning "Kishorn Seafood Bar" and the "Kishorn Selfie Box", a new lease of life for the red telephone box.
 A Scottish Episcopal chapel is located at Courthill between Sanachan and Tornapress.
 The A896 road passes through Sanachan, and a minor road leads off to the other settlements.
 Ardarroch is on the lochside, next to a small shingly beach.
 The next settlement, Achintraid, is further up the loch.
 It consists of a line of whitewashed cottages, originally built to house crofters evicted in the Highland Clearances.
 Rhunasoul is the final populated settlement at the end of the minor road.
-Achintraid and Rhunasoul are noted for the extensive views of the Applecross peninsula, with the Corbetts of Sgurr a' Chaorachain and Beinn Bhàn and the pass of the Bealach na Bà being particularly prominent.
+Achintraid and Rhunasoul are noted for the extensive views of the Applecross peninsula, with the Corbetts of Sgùrr a' Chaorachain and Beinn Bhàn and the pass of the Bealach na Bà being particularly prominent.

 East of Kishorn are two small Marilyns: An Sgurr and Bad a' Chreamha.

-At Tornapress there is the "Bealach Cafe and Gallery".
-This is also where the junction to the Bealach na Bà is located.
+Tornapress is where the junction to the Bealach na Bà is located.